cheylea/diagnose-virus/README.md

 ```

 ## Design
-The programme scores each question based on the answer and ranks each result based on specified thresholds.
+The program scores each question based on the answer and ranks each result based on specified thresholds.